Table of contents

 Introduction

 Starting with version 1.25, you can integrate Daily with other tools using a web API and platforms like Zapier.
 These platforms let you design integrations without writing any code, making automation accessible to everyone.
+Daily also provides an MCP server, allowing AI assistants and agents to access your timesheets and import activities.

 Use cases